Azure/azure-openapi-validator/docs/rules.md

 ### HostParametersValidation

 This is to validate if parameters in the 'x-ms-parameterized-host' follow the following rules::
-1. If a parameter matches belows, therefore it must be called 'endpoint' and be typed 'type:string, format:uri'.
+1. If a parameter matches belows, therefore it must be called 'endpoint' and be typed 'type:string, format:url'.
    - Client level (x-ms-parameter-location: client)
    - A path component (in: path)
    - Part of a 'x-ms-parametrized-host' with 'useSchemePrefix: false'